 ~ Call in and choose the dates that suit the group, length of stay on the river or at camp and confirm with a deposit of $500 per person

-~ Pack your things now…100 lbs of gear allowed per person.
+~ Pack your things now…320lbs of body weight and gear allowed per person.
 It’s tight I know, but it’s a long way and we need to maximize on the weight of the airplanes.
 An extra plane can be sent at full charter rate $7200 – $8800/flight.

 ~ Now get yourself to Hearst where our float plane base and office is.
 We are located 16 miles west of the town of Hearst on HWY 11.
 Most people drive up the day before the flight as we begin flying at 7am.